tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Hummingbird Feather Gloves

+Quick Action

+_Recharge 16+:_ Tasks that mostly require your hands (picking a pocket, whittling a figurine, writing a diary entry, etc.), take almost no time as your hands move almost too quickly to be seen.
+When you perform an action that requires your hands and a Dexterity skill check or Dex-based ranged weapon attack, roll twice and use either result.
+If the chosen roll is a natural even success, the action was too fast for anyone to actually see you do it.

+**Quirk:** Hum as you work.

+---

 #### Jeweled Glove

 _Recharge 6+:_ When you cast a divine spell, allow one nearby ally to roll a save against one ongoing save ends effect as a free action.